 “Good,” he replied, and stood, tugging his jacket back into place and smoothing the front of his pants.
 “Have a nice–”

-Before he could finish his sentence, a shadow passed over my window, which had the curtain drawn, and stayed.
+Before he could finish his sentence, a shadow passed over my curtain-drawn window.
 I opened my mouth to say something, and all hell broke loose.
 Bullets ripped through the curtain, buzzing like angry bees whose nest had been disturbed, and tore everything in their path apart.
 I fell to the ground, or more accurately did an unceremonious flop onto the rough, brown berber carpet I hated.
-I covered my ears, between the staccato fire and impact of the bullets between the unknown assailant and the ogre bodyguard, they were ringing with a high-pitched drone.
+I covered my ears.
+The staccato fire and impact of the bullets exchanged between the unknown assailant and the ogre bodyguard were ringing with a high-pitched drone.